a4lamber/EHRsdata-profiling/data_profiling_notes.md

 categorical --> nominal & ordinal
 numerical --> interval & ratio
 ```
-You could describe those data with primitive data structure:
+At the end of the day, you need to store them somehow on your computer.
+It is implying the data strcture and some of common data structure encoutered in the world of data are:
-- for numerical: int, float long etc
+- primitive data structure: int, float, bool, string
-- for categorical: string
+- others: datetime